Giotheasy/Giotheasy/README.md

-- 👋 Hi, I’m @Giotheasy
+- 👋 Hi, I’m Galo Pocoma
-- 👀 I’m interested in data analytics, game development and economics.
+- 👀 I’m interested in data analytics, data visualization, game development and economics.
-- 🌱 I’m currently learning Godot Engine, GDScript, Project Tracking, Flask, Jinja2 and Android Studio Development
+- 🌱 I’m currently learning Godot Engine, GDScript, Project Tracking, Flask, Jinja2 and Android Studio Development.
-- 💞️ I’m looking to collaborate on game development and data analysis
+- 💞️ I’m looking to collaborate on game development and data analysis.
-- 📫 How to reach me ...
+- 📫 You can contact me by writing an email to gpocoma@msn.com.
+Also you can post issues in my projects.
 <!---
 Giotheasy/Giotheasy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.